March Madness Survivor Picks (2026)

 - Last remaining entry wins (or splits the prize)

 This format puts far more weight on pick timing than on predicting champions.
-That’s why March Madness survivor pool picks require a very different strategy than traditional brackets.
+That’s why March Madness survivor contests picks require a very different strategy than traditional brackets.

 For a deeper breakdown of formats and rules, visit our March Madness FAQs.